szelazny/frontend-nanodegree-mobile-portfolio/README.md

 4. In main.js, moved the document.body request out of for loop in the updatePositions function.
 This prevents the browser from having to render the page every time the loop iterates.
 Also changed changePizzaSizes for the same reason.

-5. Cached the needed DOM elements so that the brower isn't querying the DOM every time the for loops are iterated in the updatePositions and changePizzaSizes funcitons
+5. In main.js, cached the needed DOM elements so that the brower isn't querying the DOM every time the for loops are iterated in the updatePositions and changePizzaSizes funcitons.

-6. Changed all instances of querySelector to the more efficient getElementById and getElementByClassName depending on whether a class or id is needed.
+6. In main.js, changed all instances of querySelector to the more efficient getElementById and getElementByClassName depending on whether a class or id is needed.

 7. In main.js, in the changePizzaSizes function I created an additional for loop for setting the element's width.
 This was done to group all of the DOM calls and the Rendering together in separate loops.
 This prevents the browser from having to render the page over and over in between setting the styles.